 2000 "Winners" roller clutch casstte hub.
 Had a reputation for slipping under load, and for locking up when trying to coast.

-Roller clutch is HFL2530; at least one maker rates it for 66 N-m [XB09].
-Note lack of seals on roller clutch.
-Hub weight approx 330g.
+The roller clutch part number is HFL2530; at least one maker rates it for 66 N-m [XB09].
+Note a lack of seals on the roller clutch.
+The hub weighs approx 330g.

 For comparison, consider a 100kgf rider using a 175mm crank, standing with their full weight on the pedal using a 1:1 gear ratio such as 34:34 or 22:22.
 That is 100 kg * 9.8 m/s2 * 0.175 m = 170 N-m or about 2.5x the nominal load rating of the roller clutch.
 Worse, roller clutches are typically rated when pressed in a hole in thick steel.
 The Winners thin aluminum will be substantially more elastic and might be dented by roller loads; both would cause further derating.

 The lack of seals makes the roller clutch subject to grit intrusion, which may jam the rollers and prevent coasting, and grit may accellerate denting that can prevent both engagement and coasting.

 A short history of roller clutch freewheels: they fail.